 - Individual reading and reflection

-Each module takes six weeks to complete (with guided online discussions).
+Each module takes 11 weeks to complete (with guided online discussions).
 The MSc does not include any face-to-face element.

-The course is assumed to be part time, and students study one module at a time.
+The course is assumed to be part time, and you will study one module at a time.